Wildermyth is available on PC. A copy of the game was provided for Gideon’s Gaming for the purpose of review.

 So I chose to let him go while dealing a final attack against the boss monster that struck him down, and it was enough to damage to finish it.
 His sacrifice meant the rest of the party, including his soulmate, would survive.

 While no story in any campaign is as detailed as a prewritten one, the stories in Wildermyth are your own, and that makes them special.
 I remember all of my campaigns fondly, some of which Ajak has reappeared in.
-The world may different, but he was the same, and he could grow further.
+The world may differ, but he was the same, and he could grow further.
 Sometimes he survived, sometimes he didn’t.
 Over time his legacy grew, and since I had locked him and his lover in as soulmates, they were together in any story they found each other in.

 In another campaign, one hero left the party to become a seer, thwarting incursions for them from afar.
 A relationship was ruined as one hero gave herself to the dark side to obtain an edge against the enemy in another story.
 The list goes on, and on.